 Clean Production ready, i.e. no resources such as oil and water are required.
 In some cases, they can replace several conventional machines and thus save many tons of oil and water per year.
 Find out more at Clean Production

 Accelerate paperless work.
-EVVA has been able to save 9 tonnes of paper since 2015, largely through digitalisation.
+EVVA has been able to save many tonnes of paper, largely through digitalisation.
 Read more under Waste

 However, for this, digital systems require more electricity than conventional machines.
 They have to manage far more tasks and must meet the increasing demand for more complex security systems.
 EVVA implements extensive energy-saving measures to compensate for this.
 For more information, see Energy & Emissions overview

 Selection of EVVA digitalisation projects:

-State-of-the-art IT infrastructure.
+State-of-the-art infrastructure and application management.
 EVVA's main digital project started in 2019, specifically to optimally align the ERP (enterprise resource planning) and IT landscape with the potential for digitalisation.
 EVVA is currently introducing a new standard system that optimises the data linking – and thus the planning and organisation within the company.
 Our IT was also very well prepared for the Covid-19 crisis.
 The technical requirements for teleworking were made available virtually overnight without any technical problems.
 This digitalisation advantage makes it possible to work even more independently